PecPocket/PecPocket/Backend Documentation/SignUp documentation.md

       "code" : 403
     }

-    ii. if the student has signed up
+    ii. if clubs were successfully added
     {
         "code" : 200
     }